DanielAdolfsson/CleverMacro/README.md

 #### Other addons

-*CleverMacro* might not support ***mouseover*** targeting when used with unit frames other than the classic Blizzard ones.
-Additionally, the addon might not support updating tooltips and icons on custom actionbars.
+*CleverMacro* might or might not work well with other addons.

+If the addon you want to use provides other unit frames, then it's possible mouseover targeting won't work correctly.
+Likewise, if the addon provides an alternative action bar, the icons and tooltips might not update correctly.

-The aim is for *CleverMacro* to support the more popular addons, so you don't have to use the classic interface in order to experience all of *CleverMacro*'s features.
+In either case, *CleverMacro* aims to support the more popular addons out of the box.

-Supported addons thus far:
+The following addons is known to work:

 * [Luna Unit Frames](https://github.com/Aviana/LunaUnitFrames)
+* Bongos ActionBar
+* XPerl
+* pfUI
+* Bartender

 #### Examples